It’s 10:00 at night. Your eyelids feel like the Sandman is sitting on them and your body is screaming “GO TO BED!”

 Set boundaries with clients: My office hours are on my website as well as voice message so people trying to contact me know that I have a life outside of my business.

-It’s about working smarter not harder: Whether you are a brand new biz or an established one, setting your goals, boundaries and priorities (and sticking to them) is going to be a huge key to your longevity and success.
+It’s about working smarter not harder: Whether you are brand new biz or an established one, setting your goals, boundaries, and priorities (and sticking to them) is going to be a huge key to your longevity and success.

 Ask for help when you need it: Obviously as a virtual assistant I am a big supporter of outsourcing.
 However, I am an even bigger supporter of knowing when it is time to step back and take a good honest look at what is working, what’s not and why.
 If you are having trouble getting your work done during your work time you need to reevaluate your work habits, your time wasters (are you compulsively checking Gmail every two minutes?) and if you need to consider calling in the cavalry.
 My fellow freelancer Kathleen has created an amazing business with over 10 part-time freelancers helping her with her work load.
 It’s a win/win.
 She retains good clients but subbing out the work, takes a small cut for herself, supplies people who need work with work and frees herself up to work on bigger and more lucrative projects.
 BRILLIANT.